Capital punishment for juveniles in the United States: Post-Furman

+A 72nd juvenile offender, Laquan T. Robinson in Delaware, had been condemned by a jury, but had his sentence hearing delayed to await the outcome of the ruling.
+The decision also resulted in a judge reducing the sentence of Robinson's adult accomplice, Darrell Page, to life imprisonment on the grounds that his sentence should not be harsher than Robinson's sentence.
+A 74th juvenile offender, serial killer Harvey Miguel Robinson, remains on death row for another murder he committed after turning 18.
+Four other juvenile offenders had been awaiting new trials or resentencing hearings that were delayed to await the ruling: William Arthur Kelly and Robert Lewis Conyers in South Carolina and James Davolt and Christopher Huerstel in Arizona.

 Few juveniles have ever been executed for their crimes.
 Even when juveniles were sentenced to death, few of them were executed.
-In the United States for example, youths under the age of 18 were executed at a rate of 20–27 per decade, or about 1.6–2.3% of all executions from 1880s to the 1920s.
-This has dropped significantly when only 3 juveniles, one of whom waived his appeals and one of whom was also condemned for a murder committed as an adult, were executed between January 1977 and November 1986.
+In the United States, youths under the age of 18 were executed at a rate of 20–27 per decade, or about 1.6–2.3% of all executions from 1880s to the 1920s.